TousifKhan/ExtJS-MVC-4-CRUD/README.md

 ExtJS4-CRUD
 ===========

-ExtJS 4 MVC CRUD tutorial
+ExtJS 4 MVC CRUD tutorial to demonstrate the use of sencha's ExtJS 4 framework with MVC to Create/Read/Update/Delete records (Books) using ExtJS Grid.